Entering the European market for dried tropical fruit

 What are the requirements for niche markets?

-To market dried tropical fruit as organic in Europe, it must be grown using organic production methods according to European legislation in this respect.
-Growing and processing facilities must be audited by an accredited certifier before you are allowed to use the European Union’s organic logo on your products.
-The same goes for the logo of the standard holder (for example, the Soil Association in the United Kingdom or Naturland in Germany).
+To market tropical dried fruit as organic in Europe, it must be grown using organic production methods.
+Growing and processing facilities need to be audited by an accredited certifier before exporters can put the European Union’s organic logo on the packaging or the logo of the standard holder.
+Examples of these logos are L’agriculture biologique (AB) in France, Bio Suisse in Switzerland and Naturland in Germany.

-The Islamic dietary laws (Halal) and the Jewish dietary laws (Kosher) impose specific dietary restrictions.
-If you want to focus on Jewish or Islamic ethnic niche markets, you should consider implementing Halal or Kosher certification schemes.
+Islamic (halal) and Jewish dietary laws (kosher) set specific dietary restrictions.
+If you want to focus on Jewish or Islamic niche markets, you should consider implementing halal or kosher certification schemes.

 Tips:

-2. Through what channels can you get dried tropical fruit on the European market?
+2. Through which channels can you get dried tropical fruit on the European market?

 Dried tropical fruits are used as a snack and as ingredients in the food processing industry in Europe.
-Approximately 50% to 60% of the total imported dried tropical fruit in Europe is used as an ingredient for further processing, while some 40% to 50% is re-packed and sold by retailers, or used in the food service segment.
-It should be noted that this share reflects the continued leading role of sweetened tropical fruit used by the industry.
-However, when it comes to natural dried tropical fruit without added sugar, a much larger share is sold in the retail segment as a snack.
+Approximately 30% of the total imported dried tropical fruit in Europe is used as an ingredient for further processing, while 70% is re-packed and sold by retailers, or used in the food service segment.

 Source: Autentika Global